Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - central and peripheral nervous system;

-- the autonomic nervous system;
+- autonomic nervous system;

 - the cardiovascular system;